Industrial Steam Trap Survey Services — Stop Energy Waste Before It Costs You Thousands

 Step 2: Ultrasonic and thermal testing

-Our technicians use ultrasonic detection equipment combined with infrared temperature measurement on every trap in your system.
+Our technicians use ultrasonic detection equipment on every trap in your system.
 Ultrasonic technology detects steam blow-through that visual inspection completely misses.
 We test every trap under normal operating conditions — no shutdowns required.

 Step 3: Failure classification and energy loss calculation